DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 ### Trust Anchor

-Having a Trust Anchor (Private CA) allows you to protect and manage your in-house servers and resources.
+Having a Trust Anchor (Private CA) allows you to protect and manage the resources in-house.
 For instance, utilizing an AWS Private CA offers protection for resources such as servers and applications.
 However, it is crucial to share CA details with the device.

 When creating a Data Hub, providing a **Trust Anchor** certificate enables the device to access the specifics of your Private CA. This certificate serves the purpose of authenticating cloud platform certificates, establishing a secure connection between the device and the cloud platform.